Ashby C. Kilgore, Ed.D.

 About School Safety

 The safety of our students continues to be of utmost importance to Newport News Public Schools (NNPS).
-As superintendent, my focus is "smart, safe schools".
 Schools that are smart and safe open doors for all students by building a foundation of high expectations, rigorous content, and persistent support.
 We employ a variety of security measures in our daily efforts to provide safe and secure learning environments.
 These measures reflect our community's high expectations for school safety and include the following:

 Newport News Security and Safety Committee: This committee focuses on crisis planning and management and continues to develop proactive community partnerships that assist with overall school safety.
 Its members include representatives from School Security, Administration, Transportation, Community Relations & Legislative Services, Youth Development, Instructional Staff, Newport News Police and Fire Departments, Newport News Sheriff's Office, Newport News Emergency Management, and a member of the School Board.